leffastorga/isellproducts/README.md

 ### Simple Flow

-- Register a new customer - Register endpoint
+- Register a new customer - Register endpoint (by default this endpoint creates only customers - is_admin = false)
 - Login with the new customer - GET auth token
 - Copy token which placed in data parameter and paste it on token enviroment variable.
 - GET id of my cart - Get my cart endpoint (get cart by token, so no parameters)